WilliamGalindezArias/p1_navigation/README.md

 The state space has `37` dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 A reward of `+1` is provided for collecting a yellow banana, and a reward of `-1` is provided for collecting a blue banana.

+To solve the environment the agent must get an average score of +13 over 100 consecutive episodes.
-The environment is considered solved once it reaches an average score >= 16, as it can be seen in the `dqn` function:
+In my implementation I selected an average score >= 16, as it can be seen in the `dqn` function:

 ```
 np.mean(scores_window)>=16